rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 such as [the one that measures similarities between documents to detect crawler traps](cite:cites crawlertrapsdetection).

 ### System hogging
-{:#threat-system-hogging}
+{:#vulnerability-system-hogging}

 The _user interface compromise_ treat for Web browsers includes attacks involving **CPU and memory hogging** through (direct or indirect) **malicious code execution** or by **exploiting software flaws**.
-Such threats also exist for LTQP query engines, especially regarding the use of different **RDF serializations**, and their particularities with respect to parsing.
+Such vulnerabilities also exist for LTQP query engines, especially regarding the use of different **RDF serializations**, and their particularities with respect to parsing.